TristinRohr/text-editor/README.md

 ## Questions

-If you have any questions or issues, please contact me via GitHub: [Tristn Rohr](https://github.com/TristinRohr).
+If you have any questions or issues, please contact me via GitHub: [Tristn Rohr](https://github.com/TristinRohr)

----

-This README provides a clear and concise overview of your project, including instructions for installation, usage, and more.
-You can customize it further as needed!
+Thank you for visiting!!!